Build an AI That Sorts Your Inbox for You

 How this shows up on a resume or college app

-I built an AI agent that triages my real inbox, designing the categories, fixing its misclassifications, and setting deliberate guardrails on what it can handle on its own vs. escalate.
-I learned that AI agents work best when paired with clear rules and boundaries, not asked to figure it all out.
+I built an AI helper that sorts my real inbox, choosing the groups myself, fixing the mail it put in the wrong place, and setting deliberate limits on what it can handle alone and what it has to bring back to me.
+I learned that AI helpers work best with clear rules and clear limits, not when they're asked to figure it all out.

 The plan